Strata DDM

 All list categories (CommaSepBy, SpaceSepBy, SpacePrefixSepBy, Seq) can be marked with the @[nonempty] metadata attribute to require at least one element during parsing.
 For example: @[nonempty] items : SpaceSepBy Item will reject empty lists with a parse error.

-• Parsing for primitive literals and identifiers cannot be directly in syntax definitions.
-To accommodate this, the Init dialect introduces the syntactic categories for this:
+• Parsing for primitive literals and identifiers cannot be expressed directly in syntax definitions.
+To accommodate this, the Init dialect introduces syntactic categories for them:

 • Init.Ident represents identifiers.
 These are alphanumeric sequences that start with a letter that are not otherwise used as keywords in a dialect.